IFB-ElixirFr/sandboxbioscenarios/session03/step06.md

   { valid: false, value: "750"},
 ]}>
 	<span slot="prompt">
-		Print the line that contains the gene-CD630_RS00010 gene name in the gnagnagna.bed file.
+		Print the line that contains the gene-CD630_RS00010 gene name in the NC_009089.bed file.
 What is the starting position (given in the 2nd column) ?
 	</span>
 </Quiz>